1. For what ages are Grapevine Studies Bible lessons appropriate?

 6. Will I miss anything if I start with an older level?

 No, with each level we cover the same basic information; we simply add more Scripture reading, memorization, and study skills to each level.
-For example, we add basic Bible geography in Level 3 and the use of study books in Levels 4 and 5.

 7. Can I teach multiple ages with this curriculum?